Introduction

 i18n Toolkit

-- ICU Compiler — Compile ICU to JavaScript functions, 6× faster than Lingui at runtime
+- ICU Compiler — Compile ICU to JavaScript functions, 4× faster at runtime

-- Plural Helpers — Get categories, sample numbers, and Plural-Forms headers
+- Plural Helpers — Get categories, counts, and selector functions for any locale

 Developer Experience